 Is this not well said?

 But it left me wondering, as I always do, how the often-translated thoughts of Marcus Aurelius in 12 books came down to us.
 A search for an edition proving fruitless, I eventually found a JSTOR article that enlightened me.

 A – Codex Vaticanus Graecus 1950, 14th century.
 This is the only complete text.

-- T – A now lost manuscript (labelled P by Farquarson) used by Xylander for the edition princeps of Zurich, 1559.
+- T – A now lost manuscript (labelled P by Farquharson) used by Xylander for the editio princeps of Zurich, 1559.
 This too was complete, although Xylander describes it as mutilated.

 - D – Cod.
 Darmstadtinus 1773, 14th century.
 This contains extracts from books 1-9.
 The text is very close to that found in A.